collinsuen/Local-Whisper-STT-Windows11-ZH/README.md

 This project uses the Whisper Medium model only.

 You do NOT need to manually download any model files.

-The model will be downloaded automatically when the server starts for the first time.
+The model will be downloaded automatically the first time the server starts:

-**Requirement:**
+- When you run `start_whisper_server.bat` for the first time
+- Whisper will download the Medium model automatically
+- The model will be cached locally for future runs

+Requirement:
 Your NVIDIA GPU must have sufficient memory to run the Medium model.

-**Note:**
-The model is downloaded on first run and requires an internet connection once.

 ---